How Do I Fill Out A W-2 Form? Small Business Matters Explained

 Is The Individual An Employee Or An Independent Contractor?

-You have to fill out a W-2 form for all your employees, but you don't have to fill out these forms for independent contractors.
+In order to know how to fill out a w2, you need to know that a w2 is created for all your employees, but not for independent contractors.
 If you work solely with independent contractors, you don't have to worry about W-2 forms at all.
 But odds are you have some regular employees too.
 So what's the difference?
 There are a few different factors the IRS looks at to determine whether an individual is an employee or an independent contractor.
 These include things like work wages, benefits, and work location.

 Wages: Employees receive a regular wage.
 This can be an hourly wage, a weekly wage, a monthly wage, etc. Independent contracts receive a flat fee based on individual work projects.